yuvaraj-mani/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_3_Lab.md

 #### Task 2: Create an Azure Migrate project

-1. Within the Remote Desktop session to **az30308a-hv-vm**, start Internet Explorer, navigate to the [Azure portal](https://portal.azure.com), and sign in by providing credentials of a user account with the Owner role in the subscription you will be using in this lab.
+1. Within the Remote Desktop session to **az30308a-hv-vm**, start Microsoft Edge, navigate to the [Azure portal](https://portal.azure.com), and sign in by providing credentials of a user account with the Owner role in the subscription you will be using in this lab.

 1. In the Azure portal, search for and select **Azure Migrate**, on the **Azure Migrate** blade, in the **Migration goals** section, select **Servers** and then select **Create Project**.